 Pumpkin season is here and this Pumpkin Smoothie is the easiest way to celebrate that.
-It is like a pumpkin pie in a glass and not only does it taste amazing, it is also super nutritious.
-A great way to use up the pumpkin flesh from carving pumpkins and an easy way to get in the autumn spirit.
+It is like a pumpkin pie in a glass and tastes amazing.
+A great way to use up the pumpkin flesh from carving pumpkins or to use leftover pumpkin puree and an easy way to get in the autumn spirit.

 Want all of the flavour of a pumpkin pie without the hassle of baking one?
-Make yourself a Pumpkin Smoothie!
+Make yourself this Pumpkin Smoothie recipe!
 We are embracing everything pumpkin at the moment and we love how easily available (and how cheap) they are in the shops right now.

 We are full steam ahead with the pumpkin recipes.
-Have you tried our Healthy Pumpkin Loaf, Pumpkin Pie Porridge and a warming drink of Pumpkin Spice Latte?
+Have you tried our Pumpkin and Carrot Soup, Healthy Pumpkin Loaf, Pumpkin Pie Porridge and a warming drink of Pumpkin Spice Latte?

 Jump to:

-- Banana - Ideally frozen beforehand, but fresh will work too.
+- Banana - Ideally a frozen banana to keep it nice and cool, but fresh banana will work too.

-- Pumpkin puree - We used canned pumpkin puree, but fresh will work too.
+- Pumpkin puree - We used canned pumpkin puree for this pumpkin pie smoothie, but fresh will work too.
 See below for how to use a fresh pumpkin.

-- Greek yogurt - A good thick yogurt is best, like Greek yogurt.
+- Plain Greek yogurt - A good thick yogurt is best, like Greek yogurt.

 - Maple syrup - Adds some nice sweetness.
 Honey can be used too.

-- Almond Milk - Any milk will work, but we like the creaminess of almond milk.
+- Almond Milk - Any milk will work, but we like the creaminess of almond milk or even Oat Milk.
+You could use coconut milk, which would make this pumpkin pie smoothie thick and creamy, but it would change the flavor.

 Over 18,000 tonnes of pumpkin flesh goes to waste every year due to pumpkins bought for the sole reason of being carved into Jack O'Lanterns.